Northwestern Players to Watch Against Boise State - First Round

 Top Northwestern Players to Watch vs. Boise State - First Round

-Thursday's first-round NCAA tournament game between the Boise State Broncos (24-9) and the Northwestern Wildcats (21-11) at Golden 1 Center at 7:35 PM ET features the Broncos' Tyson Degenhart and the Wildcats' Boo Buie as players to watch.
+Boo Buie and Tyson Degenhart are two players to watch on Thursday at 7:35 PM ET, when the Northwestern Wildcats (21-11) square off against the Boise State Broncos (24-9) in the first round of the NCAA tournament at Golden 1 Center.

-In the article below, we'll give you all the info you need to know about who to look out for in this matchup on truTV.
+In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on truTV.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!